eea/volto-slate/docs/source/directory-structure.md

-      StyleMenu/ - Customizable menu with custom block and inline styles for the current selection Table/ - Table support with table header, table footer, keyboard management, paste, table size picker under add-table button in toolbar ui/ - Some React components for Volto Slate toolbars futurevolto/ - Backports of possible future features of Volto hooks/ - Custom React hooks useful, used in other parts of volto-slate reducers/ - Redux reducers specific to volto-slate utils/ - Lots of functions used in all volto-slate (e.g. in the editor/ or blocks/Text/ directories) and grouped into 15 files
+      StyleMenu/ - Customizable menu with custom block and inline styles for the current selection Table/ - Table support with table header, table footer, keyboard management, paste, table size picker under add-table button in toolbar ui/ - Some React components for Volto Slate toolbars hooks/ - Custom React hooks useful, used in other parts of volto-slate reducers/ - Redux reducers specific to volto-slate utils/ - Lots of functions used in all volto-slate (e.g. in the editor/ or blocks/Text/ directories) and grouped into 15 files